georgberecz/rebuild-changed-entrypoints-webpack-plugin/README.md

 ## Motivation

 This plugin was written to speed up the build process for the development setup in a gulp environment.
-For development `gulp.watch` is used, which would not know about.
+For development we use `gulp.watch` to rebuild according files.
+However, the watcher does not know about entrypoints and their corresponding dependencies.

+There might be other use cases, where this plugin makes sense: e.g. when

 This plugin probably does not make sense, when you use the webpack-dev-server.